All Episodes

 It's not possible.

-Do you see any of these green New Deal proposals being taken by the American people in this sense?
+Do you see any of these Green New Deal proposals being taken by the American people in this sense?

-Socialism, we're gonna take care of everything.
+Socialism, we're going to take care of everything.

-You we're gonna take care of your health care, your school, your education, your retirement.
+We're going to take care of your health care, your school, your education, your retirement.

-Well, the first step is to find out exactly what happened.
+Well, Chris Emperson out exactly what happened.

-You know, the thing that's interesting about this is that this was handled at a very senior level of these departments.
+The thing that's interesting about this is that this was handled at a very senior level of these departments.

 It wasn't handled in the ordinary way that investigations or counterintelligence activities are conducted.

-It was sort of an ad hoc small group, and most of these people are no longer with the FBI or the CIA or the other agencies involved.
+And most of these people are no longer with the FBI or the CIA or the other agencies involved.

 This appears to run deep.